 This may be likened perhaps to Jesus, then the appearance of The Church in Acts and then the Body of Christ revealed in the Epistles.
 There are many differing viewpoints, traditional ideas, concepts and activities associated with the term “Church”.
 They may include literal buildings and meeting venues, educational institutions, orphanages, medical centers, bible colleges and theological seminaries, missionary work, children’s ministries, aged care facilities and the differing groups and clubs and more that can be found.
 All may be good and perhaps necessary for the work that is done, but they are not necessarily The Church that Jesus intended.

 As a pastor, I spent much time and effort in “my church” and everything associated with it as per the above, as most of us do.
-Whilst this is perhaps good and acceptable, we need to weigh up our activities, projects and programs against this progressive revelation of The Church and I ask myself if I really fitted into the pattern as we shall see later, or merely doing what most of us have been doing without seeing things from God’s perspective.
+Like most of us I suppose, I used the term "my church" as a matter of convenience but that is wrong.
+It is not "my church" but the Lord's Church in reality.
+Whilst those things we all do are perhaps good and acceptable, we need to weigh up our activities, projects and programs against this progressive revelation of The Church and I ask myself if I really fitted into the pattern as we shall see later, or merely doing what most of us have been doing without seeing things from God’s perspective.

 Are we really doing what God intended ?
 What is God’s plan?

 Allow me to share what Paul said about this.
 We call it the Manifold Wisdom of God.